Pauline Cordiner – A Scottish Storyteller

 I also sing Scotlands traditional songs, and ballads and am still increasing my repertoire every time I hear someone sing a story I love!

-Following my 10 years at Archaolink, I retained a strong love of prehistory and am one of the founder members of the Rhynie Wifies, an all-female Iron Age reenactment group based in Aberdeenshire (although our talents have been called to represent ages from Neolithic to the mid-1600s.
+Following my 10 years at Archaeolink, I retained a strong love of prehistory and am one of the founder members of the Rhynie Wifies, an all-female Iron Age reenactment group based in Aberdeenshire (although our talents have been called to represent ages from Neolithic to the mid-1600s.
 Oh, and Fairies too!)

 Over the past few years I have told stories at the Glastonbury of Performing Arts, local National Trust properties, Scottish Natural Heritage Nature Reserves, Woodend Barn, Duthie Park, on local radio and BBC Radio 4 and at many other venues.
+For a full list of customers, please click here.